-The Clock Regions view provides a tabular representation of the site type content of each of the Clock Regions (see page 219) in the currently selected Target Device, and allows the user to toggle the visibility of the overlay within the Floorplanner View (see page 50) for each Clock Region.
-The view's table will remain empty until the currently active Implementation has been prepared (i.e. the Run Prepare flow step has been completed).
+The Clock Regions view provides a tabular representation of the site type content of each of the Clock Regions (see page 228) in the currently selected Target Device, and allows toggling the visibility of the overlay within the Floorplanner View (see page 53) for each Clock Region.
+The view table remains empty until the currently active Implementation has been prepared (i.e., the Run Prepare flow step has been completed).

-By default, the Clock Regions view is included in the Floorplanner perspective (see page 23).
+By default, the Clock Regions view is included in the Floorplanner perspective (see page 24).
 To add the view to the current perspective, select Window $\rightarrow$ Show View $\rightarrow$ Other... $\rightarrow$ Achronix $\rightarrow$ Clock Regions.